 If you live in an area where tourism is high during the summer, many traditional employers such as restaurants, hotels, and retail shops have additional opportunities as well.

-While the job market may not be healthy everywhere, college students have more options when it comes to finding part time work that works for them.
+While the job market may not be healthy everywhere, college students have more options when it comes to finding part-time jobs that work for them.
 If you’ve been struggling to find a job, one of the options outlined above may open you up to an opportunity you had not yet considered.

 Use College Raptor’s new Student Loan Finder to discover personalized loan options.
 Compare lenders and interest rates to find the ideal student loan—for FREE!